stelios9t/Zero-Downtime-Container-Patching-with-Nginx/README.md

 The main focus is on automating safe, zero-downtime upgrades of a Flask app deployed in Docker containers on **EC2 instances**, by:

+- Mirroring **blue/green** deployment strategy at the container level
 - Detecting base image vulnerabilities with **Trivy**
 - Rebuilding images when the base layer (Ubuntu) changes
 - Deploying new containers on a temporary port